Conference graphic

 Advanced Airway Management in Emergency Care Settings

-Michael Gooch, DNP, APRN, CCP, FAASTN, FAANP, FAEN - Assistant Professor and Emergency-Flight NP, Vanderbilt University
+Michael Gooch, DNP, APRN, CCP, FAASTN, FAANP, FAEN - Assistant Professor of Nursing; Emergency-Flight NP, Vanderbilt University; Vanderbilt University Medical Center

 Abstract